VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 easy to understand,
 and the most flexible among considered languages.

-Generics in Java was created
-to improve existing, popular, and wildly used technology.
+Generics as a language feature in Java was created to improve existing, popular, and wildly used technology.
 Given Java memory model, ecosystem, and use cases,
 I must say that Sun's engineers did a good job!